 In some circumstances, penalties may apply, where the breach is also a breach of a civil remedy provision in the FW Act.

-As noted above, an employer can request to see the union official’s entry permit and a copy of the entry notice or certificate where relevant before the official enters the workplace.
+Requirements for employers As noted above, an employer can request to see the union official’s entry permit and a copy of the entry notice or certificate where relevant before the official enters the workplace.
 An employer can also require the union official to comply with any applicable work health and safety requirements and take a certain route to the room or area to hold discussions.

 If there is a request for production or access to a document or record, which is relevant to a suspected contravention, the employer must comply with this request.